eremetech/challenger-pb/README.md

 A soft reinforcement learning environment for improving the quality of brainstorming and intellectual challenge.

-Challenger is an AI agent skill that acts as a structured thinking partner.
+Challenger is an AI agent environmnet that helps your agent act as a structured thinking partner.
 Instead of validating your reasoning, it productively resists it — surfacing hidden assumptions, reframing questions, and pushing for sharper thought.
 Over time, it learns which kinds of challenges actually land for you and adapts accordingly.

 ---